hachacha/migrate_islandora_csv/process_paged_content/README.md

 ### before

 	- set up local CONST variables
+		- be sure that the csv headers will match your migration yml files!
-	- move pdfs to islandora-file-staging
+	- move pdfs to islandora-file-staging from digitalcollections
+	- place pdf inside process_paged_content/pdfs/collection/*.pdf

 ### during